FelipeCasas/fetch_ros_IRVL/README.md

 # fetch_ros_IRVL

 ROS Components for Robots from Fetch Robotics used at the Intelligent Robotics and Vision Lab at the University of Texas at Dallas.
-Our Fetch Robot uses an ATI-Gamma F/T sensor at the wrist; in this forked repository you will find the updated .urdf and Moveit cofiguration files.
+Our Fetch Robot uses an ATI-Gamma F/T sensor at the wrist; in this forked repository you will find the updated components for our robot, such as the new .urdf, moveit configuration, and so on.

+## New .Urdf
+As mentioned before, our Fetch robot is equipped with an ATI-Gamma force and torque sensor at the wrist.
+Consequently, the original .urdf is can no longer be used for the proper control of the robot.

-# fetch_ros
+# fetch_ros Original Readme.md

 Open ROS Components for Robots from Fetch Robotics